baseonballs/mpower-sitedocs/site-docs/mathematics/elem/core-concepts/rates-ratios-proportions/proportions.md

 - **Inversely Proportional**: As \( x \) increases, \( y \) decreases.

-## Exercise - Proportion vs Inproportional Relationship
+## Exercises - Proportion vs Inproportional Relationship

 Here are a few exercises to help understand proportional and inversely proportional relationships: